 It was also requested that a

 Te Tiriti o Waitangi Audit be

 undertaken, as it would assist

-Council understand legislative
+Council in understanding, or to

-obligations under Te Tiriti more
+understand legislative obligations

-clearly.
+under Te Tiriti more clearly.

 Council has a key responsibility to promote the environmental, social, cultural and economic wellbeing of their communities, taking a sustainable development approach.